No products in the cart.

 Myth #3: Adding mass automatically improves sound blocking of your doors and windows

 Truth: This is the biggest rule in sound-proofing, but is often misconstrued.
 It is all about where the mass is added.
-You have to find and seal the cracks where the sound is seeping in first.
+You have to find and seal the cracks where the sound is seeping in first (this is known as the “Flanking Path”).
 If those are taken care of, you can then add mass in the areas where the most sound is penetrating existing barriers.
 If you have a few double-pane windows in your room, you need to only hang a heavy, sound-proofing curtain over those that are older, standard windows, or the ones that face the highway.